 The Narrative Fallacy in behavioral finance occurs when we assume a connection between elements that may not be connected.
 Another is to accept an element that may be or not, but fits into the narrative.
-For example, touting a mutual fund’s prior performance as a guide to the future.
+For example, touting a mutual fund’s prior performance as a guide to its future performance.
 In the world of finance, narratives run rampant.
 Every product is sold using a narrative.
-Analysts produce narrative forecasts by the thousands as do companies in statements and annual reports.
+Analysts produce narratives as do companies in statements and annual reports.
 We rarely see a financial analysis or projection that is not embedded in a narrative.

 Unfortunately, narratives often serve to distract us, distort the underlying reality, or manipulate us into making decisions based on them.
 A narrative that includes connections and causalities that are not grounded in facts can easily lead to poor trading and investment decisions.